microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-05.md

 2. Evaluating truthfulness using Ground-Truth Datasets
 3. Evaluating truthfulness using GPT without Ground-Truth Datasets

+You will run the following Jupyter notebook for this challenge:

+- `CH-05-ResponsibleAI.ipynb`

+The file can be found in your Codespace under the `/notebooks` folder.
-You will run the following Jupyter notebook for this challenge.
-You can find it in the `/Notebooks` folder of `Resources.zip` file.
+If you are working locally or in the Cloud, you can find it in the `/notebooks` folder of `Resources.zip` file.

-* `CH-05-ResponsibleAI.ipynb`
+To run a Jupyter notebook, navigate to it in your Codespace or open it in VS Code on your local workstation.
+You will find further instructions for the challenge, as well as in-line code blocks that you will interact with to complete the tasks for the challenge.
+Return here to the student guide after completing all tasks in the Jupyter notebook to validate you have met the [success criteria](#success-criteria) below for this challenge.

 ## Success Criteria